 Managers must foster a good workplace atmosphere and be able to deal effectively with behavior issues as they arise.
 Doing so improves productivity and employee engagement and helps an organization avoid costly legal liability.

 Symposium sessions feature three days of live, highly interactive virtual Zoom sessions to explore today’s most pressing topics.
 The Diversity and Inclusion Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
 Using the context of your own experiences, you will take part in reflections and small-group discussions to build on the skills and knowledge you have gained from your courses.

-Join us for the next Symposium April 13th-15th.
+Join us for the next Symposium August 17-19th.
 From the workplace to our homes, discussions about diversity and inclusion are necessary to become aware of our biases and promote action and change.
-Throughout this Symposium, you will examine and dissect key diversity and inclusion topics such as unconscious bias, inclusive leadership, and the nuance of equity.
+Throughout this Symposium, you will examine and dissect key diversity and inclusion topics like psychological safety, belonging, and equity.
 By participating in dynamic and relevant dialogues, you will discover a variety of perspectives and create genuine connections with participants from diverse industries and backgrounds.